RicardoIT-Web/diners-3star-restaurant/README.md

 [User Story #11](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/11) As a administrator I can manage the table layouts so that I can have flexibility with moving tables around to meet demand.

+#### User stories - User features

+The following user stories were satisfied by downloading the Django Allauth application which provides the project with built in tools to manage authentication, registration and account management:

+-

 ### Wireframes
 However I have designed both desktop and mobile wireframes in the same time, but I have taken mobile first approach.
 This is an app for drivers and it has to look good and work well on a small mobile.